 Element 3: The shared boundary agreement

 Boundaries are the agreement about when work stops and presence begins.
 For couples, this has to be mutual.
-One partner alone can’t protect the relationship from two demanding careers.
+One partner alone cannot protect the relationship from two demanding careers.
 Both have to agree: this is off-limits for work, and we both defend it.

-Here’s how to build a shared boundary agreement:
+Here is how to build a shared boundary agreement:

 The specific boundaries that matter most:

-Response-time boundaries protect against 24/7 availability bleeding into relationship time.
-Agree: email after 7pm gets a response the next morning, not 11pm.
-Texts from your partner get a response within 2 hours during work, but work texts can wait until morning.
+| Response-time boundaries | Relationship time from 24/7 availability | Email after 7pm gets a response next morning, not at 11pm.
+Partner texts within 2 hours during work, work texts wait until morning. | Inbox triage bleeds into evenings; partner messages get deprioritized below work pings. |

-Physical presence boundaries keep presence from becoming performative (body here, mind at work).
-Device-free dinner.
+| Physical presence boundaries | Presence from becoming performative | Device-free dinner.
 No checking email during commute home.
-The first 15 minutes of arrival are a reset, not a download of work stress.
+The first 15 minutes of arrival are a reset, not a download of work stress. | Body present, mind at work; relationship feels like cohabiting with a stranger. |

-Weekend boundaries prevent 7-day work weeks from becoming the norm.
-One weekend day (Saturday or Sunday, pick one) is work-free except for emergencies.
-Saturday morning is partner time, no exceptions.
+| Weekend boundaries | One workless day per week | One weekend day (Saturday or Sunday, pick one) is work-free except for emergencies.
+Saturday morning is partner time, no exceptions. | The 7-day work week becomes the new baseline. |

-Travel boundaries prevent one partner’s career from monopolizing family time.
-Limit solo travel to X days per month or quarter.
+| Travel boundaries | Family time from being monopolized | Limit solo travel to X days per month or quarter.
 If both partners have travel scheduled, neither travels the same week.
-If one partner travels extensively, the other gets discretionary time in return.
+The other partner gets discretionary time in return for extensive travel by one. | One career’s travel calendar dictates household structure. |

-Decision-making boundaries prevent major career moves from becoming unilateral.
-No job changes, relocations, or new businesses launched without discussing impact on the other partner.
-Not asking permission – discussing implications and timeline.
+| Decision-making boundaries | Major career moves from being unilateral | No job changes, relocations, or new businesses launched without discussing impact on the other partner.
+Discussing implications and timeline, not asking permission. | One partner accepts a job change the other learns about at orientation. |

 Shared Boundary Agreements are mutual commitments to protect specific relationship time or space from work encroachment, negotiated quarterly and including clear definitions of what constitutes a legitimate exception.